DePaul University Division of Mission and Ministry > Education > Lectures

 The St. Vincent de Paul, St. Louise de Marillac, or Blessed Frederic Ozanam lectures are not offered regularly, but rather on an occasional basis when unique opportunities present themselves to enhance the numerous lectures offered on a regular basis across the university over the academic year.
 The Division of Mission and Ministry invites members of the university community or outside experts to address issues of Vincentian history, spirituality, or praxis.

-The annual DeAndreis-Rosati Memorial Archives Lecture highlights some aspect of the history and activities of the Congregation of the Mission (Vincentians) as researched, in whole or in part, by utilizing the archival resources provided by the DeAndreis-Rosati Memorial Archives in the Richardson Library of DePaul University.
+The annual DeAndreis-Rosati Memorial Archives Lecture highlighted some aspect of the history and activities of the Congregation of the Mission (Vincentians) as researched, in whole or in part, by utilizing the archival resources formerly known as the DeAndreis-Rosati Memorial Archives (DRMA) in the Richardson Library of DePaul University.